 Western Teachers will be participating fully throughout the Pilgrimage and the Retreat.

-In the context of current societal individualism and loneliness, and despair about political, environmental, and social dysfunctionality, we will explore the following topics in dialogue, dharma talks, and meditations:
+In the context of current societal individualism and dislocation, and challenges about political, environmental, and social functionality, we will explore the following topics in dialogue, dharma talks, and meditations:

 - Awakening our connection with all sentient and all living beings, and cherishing them;